‘Hill Top is to be presented to my visitors as if I had just gone out and they had just missed me’

 In her books, settings are specified in almost every detail to a particular place, a specificity which is crucial to the effect of the books, including the six of her tales which are set in or near Sawrey or Hill Top Farm itself.

-Potter, although rendered anxious and angry by day-trippers, received pre-arranged visitors at Hill Top and was at pains to show them the house as it had already appeared in the books; they would see, disposed suggestively around the house, the rooms and artefacts featured as backdrop in her illustrations.
+Potter, although rendered anxious and angry by day-trippers, received pre-arranged visitors at Hill Top and was at pains to show them the house as it had already appeared in the books; they would see, disposed suggestively around the house, the rooms and artefacts featured as a backdrop in her illustrations.

-She left the farm to the National Trust on condition that nothing in it was moved or altered and that it was never lived in again.
+She left the farm to the National Trust on the condition that nothing in it was moved or altered and that it was never lived in again.
 ‘Hill Top is to be presented to my visitors,’ she stated, ‘as if I had just gone out and they had just missed me.’
 A film set for her books, set in aspic.
 Disneyworld would have been proud of it, she invented the concept of a themed home long before they got going.

 We ‘set off – with a hop, skip and a jump’ from the parking area by the side of Lake Windermere.
 This route allows short detours through the trees to glimpse beautiful vistas of Belle Isle and the lake with its flotillas of moored yachts.